opendocsg/slw-judgments-backfill/2010_SGHC_135/report.md

 O 87 r 4(2) ROC is the parallel rule for the application ( _ie_ , patent proceedings) under O 87A r 13(2) ROC.

-43     Woo J in _Ozone Community Corp_ conducted a review of recent Singapore High Court decisions that attempted to address what a “rehearing” entailed in the context of an appellate review of a decision made before a tribunal, namely, _MediaCorp News Pte Ltd v Astro All Asia Networks Plc_ [2009] 4 SLR(R) 496 (“ _MediaCorp_ ”) and _Valentino Globe BV v Pacific Rim Industries Inc_ [2009] 4 SLR(R) 577 (“ _Valentino_ ”).
+43     Woo J in _Ozone Community Corp_ conducted a review of recent Singapore High Court decisions that attempted to address what a “rehearing” entailed in the context of an appellate review of a decision made before a tribunal, namely, _MediaCorp News Pte Ltd v Astro All Asia Networks Plc_ <span class="citation">[2009] 4 SLR(R) 496</span> (“ _MediaCorp_ ”) and _Valentino Globe BV v Pacific Rim Industries Inc_ <span class="citation">[2009] 4 SLR(R) 577</span> (“ _Valentino_ ”).

 _Nature of ‘Rehearing’ under O 87 and O 87A ROC_

 4       4 _MediaCorp_ was an appeal by MediaCorp pursuant to s 8(2)( _b_ ) and s 8(3) of the Trade Marks Act to oppose the registration of the “Astro Mark” in respect of specified Class 16 goods and Class 35 services.
 Lee Seiu Kin J considered the standard of review applicable to the proceedings and noted that the earlier Court of Appeal case of _Future Enterprises_ did not consider the effect of what “rehearing” entailed under O 87 r 4 ROC.
 Lee J noted at [26]:

  Nevertheless, the fact that such proceedings are “by way of rehearing” does not necessarily mean that the appeal court’s decision is unfettered.
 An appeal from the High Court to the Court of Appeal is similarly by way of rehearing under O 57 r 3(1) of the ROC.
-However, the Court of Appeal will be slow to upset an exercise of discretion by the trial judge ( Golden Shore Transportation Pte Ltd v UCO Bank [2004] 1 SLR(R) 6 at [44]).
+However, the Court of Appeal will be slow to upset an exercise of discretion by the trial judge ( Golden Shore Transportation Pte Ltd v UCO Bank <span class="citation">[2004] 1 SLR(R) 6</span> at [44]).

 45     In referring to a “rehearing” in the context of an appeal from the High Court to the Court of Appeal, Lee J at [26] distinguished between two instances:

- A finding of facts where the Court of Appeal is “generally reluctant to interfere because the trial judge is in a better position to assess the veracity and credibility of the witnesses” ( Seah Ting Soon v Indonesian Tractors Co Pte Ltd [2001] 1 SLR(R) 53 at [22])
+ A finding of facts where the Court of Appeal is “generally reluctant to interfere because the trial judge is in a better position to assess the veracity and credibility of the witnesses” ( Seah Ting Soon v Indonesian Tractors Co Pte Ltd <span class="citation">[2001] 1 SLR(R) 53</span> at [22])

- A perception of facts and evaluation of facts where in respect of the latter “an appellate court is in as good a position as the trial court to make an evaluation from primary facts” ( Ho Soo Fong v Standard Chartered Bank [2007] 2 SLR(R) 181 at [20]).
+ A perception of facts and evaluation of facts where in respect of the latter “an appellate court is in as good a position as the trial court to make an evaluation from primary facts” ( Ho Soo Fong v Standard Chartered Bank <span class="citation">[2007] 2 SLR(R) 181</span> at [20]).

 Thus, Lee J referred to _Future Enterprises_ as authority that the law pertaining to trade marks infringement was unique in that the final analysis was “more a matter of feel than science”, _ie_ , akin to a matter of subjective assessment of facts.

 46     The effect of O 87 r 4(2) ROC was also reviewed by Chan Seng Onn J in _Valentino_ (affirmed in Civil Appeal No. 46 of 2009).
 However, neither _Future Enterprises_ nor _MediaCorp_ was referred to in _Valentino_.
 Chan J said at [10] to [11]:

  10 On O 55 which governs appeals to the High Court from any court, tribunal or person, para 55/1/2 of Singapore Civil Procedure notes that O 55 r 2(1) stipulates that the appeal is by way of rehearing.
 Order 55, it suggests, confers upon the Court wider powers than those so conferred under O 53 which deals with, inter alia , judicial review.
 Hence, O 55 r 6(5) provides that the appellate court can make any order which should have been made by the tribunal.
-The appellate court is thus not confined to merely determining whether the decision below was compliant with rules of natural justice or reached honestly ( Ling Uk Choon v Public Accountants Board [2004] 3 SLR(R) 517 at [32]).
+The appellate court is thus not confined to merely determining whether the decision below was compliant with rules of natural justice or reached honestly ( Ling Uk Choon v Public Accountants Board <span class="citation">[2004] 3 SLR(R) 517</span> at [32]).

  11 “By way of rehearing” in my view means that the Court is not constrained to determine only whether the tribunal’s decision was proper and/or contained manifest errors of fact and law.
 If it wishes to, the Court in its discretion may consider the entire ream of evidence before it and venture beyond determining the propriety of the tribunal’s decision or inquiring into whether there had been manifest errors of fact or law.
 However, I do not think that it places an irrevocable burden upon the Courts to hear the matter anew so that the substantive merits fall to be determined afresh.
 As para 57/3/1 of Singapore Civil Procedure observes with regard to the phrase “by way of rehearing”, albeit in relation to appeals to the Court of Appeal: